 Please contact Eliz McArdle email@example.com for more information or to request an application form.

-Successful applicants will accept the scholarships in writing and be invited to attend a formal awards ceremony in December, 2022 on the Belfast campus.
+Successful applicants will accept the scholarships in writing and be invited to attend a scholarships celebration event in February 2024 on the Belfast campus.

 Notes for applicants